asfourmohamed/burger-react/README.md

 # First TEST react and git
-project about react devloppement and git repositorie
+project about react devloppement and git repositorie entrainement